evannetwork/evannetwork.github.io/dapps/angular/task-data-contract.md

 ## 3.5 Create Task
 After setting up the new components and the structures for the dispatcher, it is possible to create a new contract via our ƉApp.

 If we would do that now, however, we would have a problem.
-The ƉApp is currently not deployed to any ENS path, so the 'public.dapp.origin' IPFS path of 'dbcp.json' does not point to the correct value.
+The ƉApp is currently not deployed to any ENS path, so the `public.dapp.origin` IPFS path of `dbcp.json` does not point to the correct value.
 To fix this, we need a valid IPFS path.
-This can be based on the 'deploy to contract' manual of the lerna project.
-Navigate to the root level of the lerna project and execute the following command to start an IPFS deamon:
+This can be based on the 'deploy to contract' manual of the Lerna project.
+Navigate to the root level of the Lerna project and execute the following command to start an IPFS daemon:
 ```sh
 "./scripts/go-ipfs.sh".
 ```

-After starting the IPFS, navigate to the 'dapps/task' folder and execute the following command:
+After starting the IPFS, navigate to the `dapps/task` folder and execute the following command:
 ```sh
 "ipfs add -r dist"
 ```